nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### Remind command
+### Reminder feature

 #### Implementation

-The remind command is facilitated by `RemindCommand`, which extends `Command`.
-It stores a `StartTimeWithinDaysPredicate`, used to test if an event should be displayed.
-An instance of `RemindCommand` is created by `RemindCommandParser`. `StartTimeWithinDaysPredicate` determines the current time using a `Clock` that is passed to its constructor.
-This `Clock` is created in `LogicManager`.

-When the `EventBookParser` is used to parse user input of a remind command, it uses a new `RemindCommandParser` to create a `RemindCommand`.
+The reminder feature is facilitated by `StartTimeWithinDaysPredicate`, that tests if ane event is within the given days.

+The current time is determined by a `Clock` that is created by `LogicManager`.
+The `LogicManager` creates an `EventBookParser` that has the `Clock` as an attribute.
+When parsing remind command as user input, the `EventBookParser` creates a `RemindCommandParser` with the `Clock` as an attribute and then uses the `RemindCommandParser` to parse the command argument.

+The `RemindCommandParser` checks if the command argument has the correct format.
+The command argument represents days and should be a positive integer. `RemindCommandParser` creates a `RemindCommand` with a `StartTimeWithinDaysPredicate`, that uses the `Clock` to get the current time, storing it as an attribute, and also stores the inputted days given as attributes.
+The `StartTimeWithinDaysPredicate` tests if a given event's start date is within the inputted days of the current time.

+The `RemindCommand` is then executed by `LogicManager`.
+It tests all events with the `StartTimeWithinDaysPredicate`, and filtered events are displayed.

 #### Design considerations: